We are looking for Orientation Leaders to join the New Student Orientation Leader program...

 - Lunch prior to or at the conclusion of programming (depending on timing of event)

 - Position can and should be referenced on resumes under school involvement/leadership.
-If needed, a letter of recommendation can be drafted on your behalf regarding your involvement in the programming to be used for employment, transfer applications or scholarships.
-Please inquire with Liz Golen or Bryn Nowell if you'd like a letter and provide at least three weeks notice for a letter to be written.
+A letter of recommendation will be drafted on your behalf regarding your involvement in the programming to be used for employment, transfer applications or scholarships.

-Ready to apply???
-Click here to fill out the application and we'll contact you soon to let you know more about trainings and meetings.
+Ready to apply?
+Stop by Frost 224 and fill out the application.
+You can also email Veronique Leroy at email@example.com expresing your interest in becoming an Orientation Leader.
+We'll contact you soon to let you know more about trainings and meetings.